Political parties in the United States

-American electoral politics have been dominated by successive pairs of major political parties since shortly after the founding of the republic of the United States.
+American electoral politics have been dominated by successive pairs of major political parties since shortly after the founding of the United States.
 Since the 1850s, the two largest political parties have been the Democratic Party and the Republican Party—which together have won every United States presidential election since 1852 and controlled the United States Congress since at least 1856.
 Despite keeping the same names, the two parties have evolved in terms of ideologies, positions, and support bases over their long lifespans, in response to social, cultural, and economic developmentsthe Democratic Party being the left-of-center party since the time of the New Deal, and the Republican Party now being the right-of-center party.

 Political parties are not mentioned in the U.S. Constitution, which predates the party system.
 The two-party system is based on laws, party rules, and custom.
 Several third parties also operate in the U.S. and occasionally have a member elected to local office; some of the larger ones include the Constitution, Green, Alliance, and Libertarian parties, with the Libertarian being the largest third party since the 1980s.
 A small number of members of the U.S. Congress, a larger number of political candidates, and a good many voters (35–45%) (Note: In 48 surveys conducted regularly by Gallup between August 15–30, 2019, and September 1–16, 2022, no more than 50% and no fewer than 35% of respondents ever identified as independent.) have no party affiliation.
 However, most self-described independents consistently support one of the two major parties when it comes time to vote, and members of Congress with no political party affiliation caucus to pursue common legislative objectives with either the Democrats or Republicans.
 (Note: For example, the only two independents serving in the U.S. Congress as of late 2022 were Senators Angus King and Bernie Sanders.